KeerthivasanPB/learning_react/readme.md

 -> created a simple custom react
 -> learnt how vite renders the html given by us
 -> created a react element using React.createElement() in a format that vite accepts to render

+Day 03:-
+-> learnt what is states and how react renders the page -> learnt what is reconciliation, and fiber
+-> learnt how to launch vite with tailwind installed -> created a responsive component by using props